 This new bill was an attempt to improve the democratic-ness of the judicial and intelligence bodies.
 However, it is not easy to transform an institution that has developed decades of undemocratic practices.
 Changing the name and the legal rules are only the first step of that process.
 During the following years, the coalition that had advocated for a more democratic intelligence system would begin seeing evidence of the un-democratic resilience.
-Just like had happened with the Decree 812/05, the implementation of this new law would prove to be completely disappointing.
+Just like the Decree 812/05, the implementation of this new law would prove to be completely disappointing.

-After President Mauricio Macri took office, he appointed one of his acquaintances, Gustavo Arribas to lead the AFI.
-Gustavo Arribas was a former manager of soccer players that met Macri during the time the latter served as the President of the Football club "Boca Juniors".
-From that moment, the reform of the Intelligence System would suffer important retrocessions.
-In 2016, President Macri issued Decree 656/1641 which changed several aspects of the original reform.
-For instance, this decree established that all the staff of the AFI (including administrative

-Analysis document presented by CELS when it was announced that a bill to reform the intelligence system was being sent to Congress (1 February 2015).
-Available at: http://www.cels.org.ar/comunicacion/index.php?info=detalleDoc&ids=4&lang=es&ss=46&idc=1894 and janitorial personnel) had to be considered "intelligence staff".
-It also re-established the "discipline of secrets" in several aspects of the intelligence work; it abrogated important improvements regarding transparency in the budget expenditures; and it overall deteriorated the opacity of the system.
+After President Mauricio Macri took office, he appointed one of his acquaintances, Gustavo Arribas, to lead the AFI.
+Gustavo Arribas was a former manager of soccer players that met Macri during the time Macri served as the President of the Football club "Boca Juniors."
+From that moment on, the reform of the Intelligence System would suffer important retrocessions.
+In 2016, President Macri issued Decree 656/16, which changed several aspects of the original reform.
+For instance, this decree established that all the staff of the AFI (including administrative and janitorial personnel) had to be considered "intelligence staff."
+It also reestablished the "discipline of secrets" in several aspects of the intelligence work; it abrogated important improvements regarding transparency in the budget expenditures; and it overall deteriorated the opacity of the system.